Hint

 2. Search: Sentinel 2 Level-1C products (i.e. images) are searched for over an area in France in March 2021.

-3. Crunch: A decicated filter - that we call cruncher - provided by eodag is used to select products with a cloud cover less than 10%.
+3. Crunch: Two dedicated filters - that we call crunchers - provided by eodag are used to select products with a cloud cover less than 30% and covering the city of Toulouse (France).

 4. Serialize: Save the filtered products as a GeoJSON file.